-The Directed Self-Placement must submitted at least 5 BUSINESS DAYS (Monday through Friday) prior to the start of your orientation.
-If you fail to meet this deadline, you will receive little guidance in selecting your first writing course, and you will also be given a date by which you need to complete the DSP after Orientation.
-Students who do not complete the DSP by the assigned date may lose their seat in your first writing course at U-M.
+The Directed Self-Placement must be submitted at least 5 BUSINESS DAYS (Monday through Friday) prior to the start of your orientation.
+If you fail to meet this deadline, you will receive little guidance in selecting your first writing course.
+Students who do not complete the DSP may lose their seat in your first writing course at U-M.

-- Find a time during which you can devote several hours to reading the article, drafting and revising your essay, and answering the survey questions.
+- Find a time during which you can devote several hours to reading the articles, drafting and revising your response, and answering the survey questions.
 Students who have completed the DSP report that it takes an average of two hours to complete a draft, which does not include time to revise.
 Of course some students take longer and some finish more quickly.

-- Take the essay and the questions seriously, so that you can make an informed choice about your first writing course at the University of Michigan.
+- Think carefully about the survey questions and answer them honestly, so that you can make an informed choice about your first writing course at the University of Michigan.

 - The DSP is not timed.
 If you choose to exit, your work will be saved and you may continue at a later date.

 - We recommend saving or emailing yourself a copy of your DSP for future assignments.

 After completing the First-Year Directed Self-Placement for Writing